What is the Sacroiliac Joint?

-The sacroiliac joint is a linkage system between the lower part of the spine and pelvis.
-Our tailbone (sacrum) connects with the right and left sides of pelvic bones to form sacroiliac joint.
-Our sacroiliac joint is a fairly stiff and rigid connection between the tailbone and pelvic bones, and only a few degrees of movement occurs here.
+The sacroiliac joint (SI joint) is a linkage system between the lower part of the spine and the pelvis.
+Our tailbone (sacrum) connects with the right and left sides of pelvic bones to form the sacroiliac joint.
+Our sacroiliac joint is a fairly stiff and rigid connection between the tailbone and pelvic bones (including the iliac crests), and only a few degrees of movement occur here.

-When our sacroiliac joints are not moving correctly either due to excessive stiffness or excessive movement, it is called sacroiliac joint dysfunction.
-Feeling pain in the lower back and hip region is a usual symptom of SI joint dysfunction.
+When our SI joints are not moving correctly either due to excessive stiffness or excessive movement, it is called sacroiliac joint dysfunction.
+Pain is typically felt in the lower back (lumbar spine) and hip region, which is a usual symptom of SI joint dysfunction.

 Causes of Sacroiliac Joint Dysfunction

-There are multiple causes of sacroiliac joint dysfunction some of which are following:
+There are multiple causes of sacroiliac joint dysfunction, some of which are:

 1) Degenerative Arthritis